Reasons for Staying In or Leaving an Abusive Relationship

 - The abusive person has agreed to go into counselling or join an Alternatives to Violence program.

-He recognizes that he has an addiction and that it is affecting our relationship.
-He has joined a self-help group (for example, Alcoholics Anonymous, Sex Addicts Anonymous, Gamblers Anonymous, Debtors Anonymous, or Parents Anonymous).
+- They recognize that they have an addiction and that it is affecting the relationship.
+They have joined a self-help group (for example, Alcoholics Anonymous, Sex Addicts Anonymous, Gamblers Anonymous, Debtors Anonymous, or Parents Anonymous) and has agreed to attend an Alternative to Violence Program after treatment.

 “I’m afraid of being alone.”